KaidenHsu/CPE_Prep/README.md

 This is a repository of CPE problems over the last few years.
-If you find it helpful, please leave a 🌟.
+Please do leave a 🌟 if you find this repository helpful.
 Thank you so very much!